510(k)

 Applicable International Standards & Special Controls Guidance

 For some products, there are recognized consensus standards (i.e., ISO Standards) that define the performance requirements for a medical device or a Special Controls document published by the FDA that identifies which performance Standards the FDA requires for specific product classification.
 In the case of topical adhesives, the FDA has issued a Special Controls document.
-When there is a Special Controls guidance document available (http://bit.ly/FDA-topical-adhesive), the company may submit an Abbreviated 510k instead of a Traditional 510k submission.
+When there is a Special Controls guidance document available, the company may submit an Abbreviated 510k instead of a Traditional 510k submission.

 In addition to Special Controls documents, the FDA also has guidance documents related to 510k submissions, such as: “Format for Traditional and Abbreviated 510(k)s.”
 By following this document verbatim, my client can avoid a lot of time-consuming questions from a reviewer that is having trouble finding the information they are looking for.
 If a section of the suggested format is not applicable, I still include this section.
 However, I indicate the reason why this section is not applicable in a brief paragraph (i.e., a one-page section).

 As I read through the Special Controls Guidance document, I realized that a specific format for an Abbreviated 510k is described for topical adhesives.
 Therefore, I need to modify my normal template to match the FDA format for a topical adhesive Abbreviated 510k submission.
 As I read further, I realized that there would be some additional testing required that my client may not have anticipated.
+Product-specific testing is quite common and there are many other examples found in FDA special controls requirements in addition to this 510k case study.

 In the Special Controls document, there are several risks and recommended mitigation measures identified:

-fig.1 510k 510k Submission to the FDA (Case Study Part 1)
+fig.1 510k 510k Case Study Part 1

 Selection of a Primary Predicate